Modern Slavery Statement Financial Year 2022

 • continue to develop our risk analysis and selection of Third Parties by conducting ongoing KYC and reviewing, refreshing and, as appropriate, reissuing our Compliance Questionnaire;

-• continue to conduct Compliance audits of key Third Parties to ensuring they have appropriate modern slavery controls within their business or supply chains;
+• continue to conduct Compliance Audits of key Third Parties to ensure they have appropriate modern slavery controls within their business or supply chains;

 • continue to embed employees’ understanding of modern slavery risks through training and so that they remain vigilant and follow the controls that we have in place to reduce these risks;